 This is a quick summary from reading the Django documentation.

-'''

-encoding: Is req.charset
+''' encoding: Is req.charset

 REQUEST: Is req.params

-FILES: File uploads are cgi.FieldStorage objects directly in res.POST

-META: Is req.environ

-user: No equivalent (too connected to application model for WebOb).
+FILES: File uploads are cgi.FieldStorage objects directly in res.POST user: No equivalent (too connected to application model for WebOb).
 There is req.remote_user, which is only ever a string.

-session: No equivalent

-'''